Master Terms and Conditions

 e) FISCAL shall destroy all copies of the Customer Data then in its possession, custody or control within 28 days and certify to the Customer that it has done so.

-16.6 Any provision of the Customer Order which expressly or by implication is intended to come into or continue in force on or after termination of the Customer Order including the following provisions of these Master Terms Clause 1 (Scope of Application of Terms) Clause 2 (Interpretation), Clause 7 (Confidentiality), Clause 10 (Export and Compliance with Policies), Clause 11 (except Clause 11.1) (Warranties), Clause 12 (Limits of Liability) and Clause 15(Termination) shall remain in full force and effect.
+16.6 Any provision of the Customer Order which expressly or by implication is intended to come into or continue in force on or after termination of the Customer Order including the following provisions of these Master Terms Clause 1 (Scope of Application of Terms) Clause 2 (Definition), Clause 7 (Confidentiality and Publicity), Clause 11 (Export and Compliance with Policies), Clause 12 (except Clause 12.1) (Warranties), Clause 13 (Limits of Liability) and Clause 16(Termination) shall remain in full force and effect.

 17.1 Waiver – No failure or delay by a party to exercise any right or remedy provided under the Customer Order or by law shall constitute a waiver of that or any other right or remedy, nor shall it prevent or restrict the further exercise of that or any other right or remedy.
 No single or partial exercise of such right or remedy shall prevent or restrict the further exercise of that or any other right or remedy.